Sgbara1/CFCBudgetSheet/README.md

 2. **Expected Output:**
    - Total Estimated Cost of Attendance: $XX,XXX

-## Additional Notes
+## Troubleshooting
-- Ensure that the HTML structure of the UNM pages matches the assumptions in `data_scraper.py`.
+- If the scraper fails, ensure that the HTML structure of the UNM pages matches the assumptions in `data_scraper.py`.
 Adjust the parsing logic if necessary.
 - The application runs in debug mode by default for easier troubleshooting.
+If you encounter issues, check the console output for error messages.